Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 “I was about to go in and kick somebody’s a@#, but by the time I got to the stage I saw who it was,’’ Hawkins said.
 “It was not unusual to see him in there.
 He’d pop in periodically and just sit down and enjoy the music.
 It wasn’t any big deal.’’

-Although he was born in Pascagoula, Buffett was raised by parents Mary and James in Mobile.
+Although Buffett was born in Pascagoula, he grew up in Mobile.
+Buffett’s mother (Mary) inspired his love for literature and his father (James) and grandfather his love for the sea.
 He was an alter boy at St. Ignatius and graduated in 1964 from McGill.

 “I’ve got some fond memories and some not-so-fond memories there,” Buffett said about his time at McGill in an Al.com interview.

-Buffett matriculated for a short period on The Plains, and then attended Pearl River Community College.
-By the time he graduated from Southern Miss in 1969 with a history degree, he was already playing in French Quarter bands and busking on Bourbon St.
+Buffett matriculated for a short period at Auburn, and then attended Pearl River Community College.
+By the time he graduated from Southern Miss in 1969 with as a history/journalism major, he was already playing in French Quarter bands and busking on Bourbon St.

 Like most males, he started playing guitar to meet girls, and he honed his craft playing gigs at the Admiral Semmes Hotel in downtown Mobile.

-His first trip to Key West was as a passenger in Jerry Jeff Walker’s 1947 Packard after a gig fell through in Miami in the early 1970s.
+His first trip to Key West was as a passenger in Jerry Jeff Walker’s 1947 Packard after a gig fell through in Miami in late 1970.
 He decided to stay and write about that city’s characters, wanderers, adventurers, smugglers, con artists and free-spirits.

 Buffett made some noise with the song Come Monday from his Living and Dying in 3/4 Time album in 1974, but everything changed for him in 1977, when he released Changes in Latitudes, Changes in Attitudes.

-The album included the most requested song ever on Pleasure Island – and maybe the world.
+The album included the most requested song ever on Pleasure Island – and maybe America.
 His only top 10 single, Margaritaville was a 22 week mainstay on the Billboard chart.

 “It was like a vacation to listen to that song,’’ said Taylor in Rolling Stone.
 “But at the same time, it exposed itself and gave you a hint of the dirty underside — the hangover.’’

-Margaritaville was accepted into the Grammy Hall of Fame in 2016 for its cultural and historic significance and helped brand Key West as an international destination resort.
+Margaritaville (Page 18) was accepted into the Grammy Hall of Fame in 2016 for its cultural and historic significance and helped brand Key West as an international destination resort.

 “There was no such place as Margaritaville,” Buffett told the Arizona Republic in 2021.
 “It was a made-up place in my mind, basically made up about my experiences in Key West and having to leave Key West and go on the road to work and then come back and spend time by the beach.”

-The copyright on that song inspired a business empire that grew to include bestselling books, a Broadway play, Grammy nominations, Margaritaville casinos, retirement communities and hotels, a radio station, clothing and apparel lines, food, beer, tequila, salad dressings and even salsa.
-Just last month, Forbes placed Buffett’s net worth at $1 billion.
+The copyright on that song inspired a business empire that grew to include a Broadway play, Grammy nominations, casinos, retirement communities and hotels, a radio station, clothing and apparel lines, food, beer, tequila, salad dressings and even salsa.
+Forbes (Page 20) placed Buffett’s net worth at $1 billion when he passed.

-Buffett left his fans with 27 albums and numerous high quality downloads from two-and-a-half hour, 30 song concerts that left fans as exhausted as he was, partly because of the legendary pre-concert parties that Parrot Heads – there are 200 local chapters across the United States – use as an excuse to turn every venue’s parking lot into a tropical island, a mini-Mardi Gras.
+Buffett left his fans with 27 albums and numerous high quality downloads from his 30 song concerts that left attendees as exhausted as he was, partly because of the legendary pre-concert parties that Parrot Heads – there are 200 local chapters across the United States – use as an excuse to turn every venue’s parking lot into a tropical island, a mini-Mardi Gras.

 “When he’s doing a show, he thinks about his show more than anything.
-He has a family and a business and everything else, but Jimmy’s show, I think, is the most important thing in his life,” said Alabama native (Red Bay) and Coral Reefer guitarist McAnally.
+He has a family and a business and everything else, but Jimmy’s show, I think, is the most important thing in his life,” said Coral Reefer guitarist Mac McAnally.

 Buffett described the Parrot Heads in 2012 as “the social network before there was a social network.”